erkr/esphome-device-configs/README.md

 # esphome-device-configs
-My personal configs for EspHome devices
+My personal configs for EspHome devices.
 The release binaries are suitable for initialy flashing devices over usb.
 Although fully functional when added to Home Assistant, these devices don't have any credentials for OTA updates and web access.
-The common approach is to add them to ESPHome device builder and add install credentials with extended configuration (examples below)
+The common approach is to add them to ESPHome device builder and extended the configuration with credentials.
+(examples below)

-Note: when adding devices to ESPHome device builder, a configuration file will be generated. just add the credential part from my examples.
+Note: when adding devices to ESPHome device builder, a configuration file will be generated. just add the credential part.
-Optional the API key can be removed, like the examples.
+Optional the API key can be removed from the generated config..
-Without these key, the traffic is not encrypted, but the device is also easier transferred other home assistant setups
+Without key, the network traffic is not encrypted, but the device is also easier transferred to other home assistant setups.

 ## Simple passive BT-Proxy:
 Example device config: